-The older adult participants in this study were functioning rather normatively, both cognitively and physically.
-Initial scores for QoL were moderate-high on average, ranging between 69 and 76 (of 100).
-Accordingly, mean depression was rather low.
+Participants demonstrated fairly normative functioning, both cognitively and physically.
+Pre-test scores on the QoL measure were moderate to high on average, and ranged from 69 to 76 (out of 100).
+Accordingly, the mean number of depressive symptoms reported was low.
 Significant correlations were found between the study variables at pre-test.
-Positive correlations were found between most aspects of QoL, and higher QoL was generally related with lower levels of depression.
+As shown in Table 2, positive correlations were found between most of the QoL components.
+Further, QoL scores (specifically in regard to physical health, psychological health, and environment) were negatively correlated with number of depressive symptoms.

-[Insert Tables 2 about here]
+Table 2

-Table 2: Means, standard deviations and intercorrelations for the study variables, at pre- test (N = 99)
+Means, Standard Deviations and Intercorrelations for the Main Study Variables, Pre-Test (N = 99)